build-fast¶

 The build-fast command handles development requests that don't warrant the full feature workflow.
 It assesses request scope and either implements the changes (for small/medium scope) or redirects to /build (for large scope).

 By default, changes are made in your current working directory without any git operations.
-Use --git-* flags to enable worktree isolation, commits, or pushing.
+Use --git-* flags to enable commits or pushing.

 This command uses the command-agent pattern with scope gating and AFK mode support.